facebook/lexical/packages/outline/README.md

 # `outline`

-Outline is an extensible JavaScript text-editor that provides reliable, accessible and performant typing experiences for the web.
+Outline.js is an extensible text editor library that provides excellent reliability, accessible and performance.

-The `outline` package contains only the core Outline engine.
-This package is intended to be used in conjunction with packages that wire Outline up to applications, such as `outline-react`.
+The `outline` package contains only the core Outline.js engine.
+This package is intended to be used in conjunction with packages that wire Outline.js up to applications, such as `outline-react`.